Matael/latex-poster-class/README.md

 The command `\addfoottext` places `TEXT` on the text bar.

-Note that the TU Delft logo is *not* automatically added.
+Note that the Le Mans Université logo is *not* automatically added.
 See the example below how to add the logo.

 Document body